kburnham/DAND-Right-Whale-Identification/README.md

 2. Train a whale identifier that, given a full image returns the coordinates of the portion of the image that includes a whale.
 This image will then be passed to the identifier in part 3.
 As noted above there is a tutorial on Kaggle that uses MatLab for this process, but I have not had much luck with it and would prefer that we instead try to use OpenCV for this purpose.
 I would rather get practice using Python than try to learn something new (for me at least).
 It also means that the skills we acquire will be more generalizable.

 3. Train an identifier that, given a cropped image of a whale, identifies that whale.
 In fact the identifier should output a vector of probabilities, one for each whale in the dataset.
 As noted above, I believe that the best way to do this is through the use of a Convolutional Neural Network which has been succesfully used for many other image related tasks.
-Based on my preliminary research implementing a CNN is no simple task, so we may prefer to first try a simpler implementation (a basic neural network?) and move forward from there.
+However, before we do that I think we should try to implement a very simple model to get started and then brainstorm as to how we want to move forward from there.